BsUrbk/php-crud/README.md

 }
 ```

-There is more but, idk, go figure
+There is more ,but idk, go figure

 ## Stack